 Scheduled transportation in ARC vans is available at no cost to the residents who wish to use this service.
 Weekly trips include nearby shopping, SAMMC, Randolph Air Force Base, and the Fort Sam Houston Post Exchanges and commissaries.
 Appointments may also be arranged for other transportation.

 Social, cultural, wellness, spiritual, and recreational activities offer opportunities for fun, enrichment, exercise, and fellowship.
 Residents may participate in these activities and are also encouraged to organize other types of activities that interest them.

 Residents are assured care at ARC health care facilities, which include skilled nursing and memory care and assisted living.
 The ARC health care facilities are easily accessible to residents and visitors.

 Under current Internal Revenue Service regulations, residents are eligible for a medical deduction.
 The amount of the medical deduction is based upon the percentage of the Entrance Fees and Maintenance Fees that residents pay to support the Health Care Center and the Oaks Memory Care.

 Yes, the Board of Directors is comprised of active and retired military officers, the wives, widows and widowers of officers, and other prominent citizens.
 Board members serve without compensation.
-Board members may be employed by, or be under contract to, the ARC.
+Board members may not be employed by, or be under contract to, the ARC.